-This chapter of the Housing Element contains the City's goals, policies, and the proposed strategy to implement its goals and policies.
-The goals and policies reflect the needs identified in the Housing Needs Assessment contained in Appendix A, including the community profile in Appendix A, Affirmatively Furthering Fair Housing in Appendix A, and Constraints.
-Available funding resources for housing are discussed in Appendix A and are integrated into City's strategy when applicable.
-Each proposed implementing action contains a description of the intended action, an explanation of the responsible agency, possible sources of funding (if applicable), the time frame during which the program would take effect, and anticipated results.
+This chapter of the Housing Element contains the City's goals and policies, and the proposed strategy to implement the City's housing goals and policies.
+The objective of the housing programs are to address the housing needs, the constraints to housing production, and the contributing factors to fair housing that are identified in Appendix A. Available funding resources for housing are discussed in Appendix C and are integrated into City's programs when applicable.
+Each proposed program contains a description of the intended action, an explanation of the responsible agency, possible sources of funding (if applicable), the time frame during which the program would take effect, and anticipated results.
 Whenever possible, the anticipated results have been expressed in quantified terms.